5 min read

 Contractors

 An independent contractor is an individual hired by a company to work on specific projects and has autonomy over pay rates, workload, and work location.
-Following a signed service agreement for a fixed-period, the contractor and company will collaborate on the agreed-upon project.
+Following a signed service agreement, the contractor and company will collaborate on the agreed-upon project.

 They may also work for multiple employers and are responsible for paying their own taxes.
 In some countries, there’s a maximum number of hours that they can work with a company before they’re considered employees.
 Most countries do not offer benefits for contractors.